SvenTiigi/WhatsNewKit/README.md

 </p>

 ### WhatsNewViewController.Configuration
-The [WhatsNewViewController.Configuration](https://github.com/SvenTiigi/WhatsNewKit/blob/master/Sources/Configuration/WhatsNewViewController%2BConfiguration.swift) struct enables you to customize the aforementioned `WhatsNewViewController` components to your needs.
+The [WhatsNewViewController.Configuration](https://github.com/SvenTiigi/WhatsNewKit/blob/master/Sources/Configuration/WhatsNewViewController%2BConfiguration.swift) struct enables you to customize the `WhatsNewViewController` components to your needs.
 The configuration itself can be passed to the initializer of the `WhatsNewViewController`.

 ```swift
 // Initialize default Configuration